Dragon1 Open Standard: Architecture Principles

 The principle statement for the concept 'Business Process Orientation' could be something like this: 'By continuously aligning activities optimally through active quality control, it is ensured that resources are used much more efficiently, and with that mitigating risks and lowering costs and overhead'.

-This statement is not a general rule or guideline, or a desired future state, but a real principle, because it describes a working mechanism that can be inferred, measured and demonstrated.
+This statement is not a general rule or guideline or a desired future state but a real principle because it describes a working mechanism that can be inferred, measured, and demonstrated.
 The behavior of an implementation of this concept can be predicted.
-Here is a Wikipedia page on business process orientation with reference to literature about process orientation (of course a reference to a scientific article would be much better).
+Here is a Wikipedia page on business process orientation concerning literature about process orientation (of course, a reference to a scientific article would be much better).

-The way of working and the result described in the principle statement is always true (i.e. highly likely to be true), at least if all the elements of the concept are in place.
+The way of working and the result described in the principle statement is always true (i.e., highly likely to be true), at least if all the concept elements are in place.

 The Principle of Symmetric Cryptography